Wasteful Days of High School Girls

 Wasteful Days of High School Girls (女子高生の無駄づかい, Joshi Kōsei no Mudazukai) is a Japanese manga series by Bino, serialized online via Niconico Seiga, Comic Newtype, and pixiv Comic websites since 2014.
-It has been collected in fourteen tankōbon volumes by Kadokawa Shoten as of July 2025.
+It has been collected in sixteen tankōbon volumes by Kadokawa Shoten as of June 2026.
 An anime television series adaptation by Passione aired from July to September 2019.
 A live-action series aired on TV Asahi from January to March 2020.

 On June 9, 2021, it was announced the manga would go on a hiatus after the author Bino gave birth to her first child.
-The manga resumed on December 24, 2021.
+The manga resumed the same year on December 24.

+Plot

+Nozomu "Baka" Tanaka, Akane "Wota" Kikuchi, and Shiori "Robo" Saginomiya are three childhood friends studying at the same high school.
+Nozomu, feeling bored and never being good at academics, decides to give nicknames to all their classmates, including Akane and Shiori, basing them on their respective personalities.
+The three and the others live out their high school lives, befriending their classmates and getting to know about their traits, interests, and quirks, seeing that there is more to school than just studying.

 Characters

 The names and nicknames of all the characters are puns and allusions to the central "quirk" of their personality.
 For example, the name Lily is a hint of a lilies, whose Japanese title "yuri" is also used to refer to lesbian love in Japanese pop culture.